This post may include affiliate links.

 Now she travels the world talking about how this simple trick works in confidence building & finding courage.

-I’m an early riser – but when it’s cold, there’s no better place than bed!
+I’m an early riser – but when it’s cold, there’s no better place than bed with cozy mattress in a box!
 So when I realised I had stuff to do and needed to get up I tried Mels trick.
 It worked!!

 She does say it takes a while before this becomes a habit so if you’re not feeling it the first time, keep going!